xiomaraR/ny_sharps_collection/readme.md

 - **Search by Location:** Users can enter and address, zip code or name of a location to find the nearest safe sharps collection sites.
 - **Map Visualization:** The application displays a map with markers representing the locations of the collection sites.
-- **Site Information:** Clicking on a marker reveals a popup with details about the collection site, such as address, phone number, and operating hours.
+- **Site Information:** Clicking on a marker reveals a popup with details about the collection site, such as address and phone number.

 ## Installation and Setup